-But first, Thanksgiving.
+I do want to share my vegan Thanksgiving meal though.
 There are a lot of negative associations with Thanksgiving, in regards to both its cultural history and the turkey slaughter that takes place for many people’s meals.
 I acknowledge that, but I’m going to keep this post positive.
-I’m thankful to have such a vegan-friendly family who, although they still eat a turkey on Thanksgiving (boo), are willing to make the mashed potatoes vegan and enjoy most of the food I make–I’m thankful to be able to share it with them.
+I’m thankful to have such a vegan-friendly family who, although they still eat a turkey on Thanksgiving (boo), are willing to make the mashed potatoes vegan and enjoy most of the food I make.
+I’m thankful to be able to share it with them.
 I’m also thankful for all the amazing vegans in my life, even though I wasn’t able to spend the holiday with any of them.

 So, what does a vegan eat for thanksgiving?